livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 10.4 Trust boundary

-A trust boundary is any interface where data crosses from a less trusted environment to a more trusted environment.
+`trust boundary` is any interface where data crosses from a less trusted environment to a more trusted environment.

 Core trust boundaries include: